cyklusiguess/cykfetch/README.md

 # cykfetch
 an attempt to make a neofetch version without using external libraries

-# license
+## license
-i don't give a fuck, it's licensed under Unlicense, do whatever you want
+i don't give a fuck, it's licensed under unlicense, do whatever you want.

 ![cykfetch](cykfetch.png)
 *this is how it looks like. it's arch linux only for now, i would maintain it but now taking care of my cats is enough.*